-Namibia is entrancing, there is no doubt about that.
+Namibia is entrancing; there is no doubt about that.
 It’s one of my favorite countries I have been to and I dream about returning one day.
 If you asked me my opinion of five places to see before you die, Namibia would be at the top of that list.

-After a month in Namibia, we arrived in Botswana with little expectations, but left knowing it was one of the best places to visit in Africa.
-Of course, we have seen Planet Earth and watched the wildlife from television so we had some idea.
-However to witness the spectacle that is Botswana in person is entirely different
+After a month in Namibia, we arrived in Botswana with little expectations but left knowing it was one of the best places to visit in Africa.
+Of course, we have seen Planet Earth and watched the wildlife from television, so we had some idea.
+However to witness the spectacle that is Botswana in person is entirely different.

-Chobe National Park for example has some of the best game viewing in Africa and it was here that we got to see elephants bathing, newborn impala, dozens of fish eagles, and even four lion cubs eating a warthog.!
+Chobe National Park, for example, has some of the best game viewing in Africa and it was here that we got to see elephants bathing, newborn impala, dozens of fish eagles, and even four lion cubs eating a warthog!

-The nation of Botswana is also one of the more well off countries in Africa.
+The nation of Botswana is also one of the more well-off countries in Africa.
 Actually, Botswana has previously had one of the highest average economic growth rates in the world.
 Since its independence, the economy has flourished due to diamond mining.
 It’s one of the most expensive countries to go on safari in Africa, but it’s well worth it!

 For many, Tanzania may be the most well-known country in Africa.
 It is the country that has become synonymous with the Serengeti, Mount Kilimanjaro, and Zanzibar.

 People from all over the world flock to Tanzania to have a safari and live out their “Lion King” moments in some of the best national parks in the world.
 The country is staggeringly beautiful, populated by a warm Swahili culture, and home to some of the best wildlife on this planet.

 Zanzibar has those drool-worthy beaches you see in the photos, warm water, fantastic food, and friendly people.

-We spent three weeks traveling Zanzibar island taking a beach break from our long overland trip that started in Cape Town.
+We spent three weeks traveling Zanzibar island, taking a beach break from our long overland trip that started in Cape Town.

 In 1908 Winston Churchill declared Uganda the “Pearl of Africa” in his 1908 Book My African Journey.
 More than a century later, visitors still flock to find this pearl.
 After our self-drive in Uganda, I can’t disagree with Mr. Churchill.
 The country is filled with birdlife, vast plains, jungle, rolling hills, and some of the friendliest people in Africa.

 We entered Southern Uganda from Rwanda with low expectations for the country.
 Sure, they hold the world’s largest population of mountain gorillas – but what else would we find?
-Well without spoiling too much we found friendly chimps, mesmerizing craters, and one of the largest lakes in the world!
+Well, without spoiling too much, we found friendly chimps, mesmerizing craters, and one of the largest lakes in the world!

 We debated about traveling to Zimbabwe on our overland trip through Africa.
 We had heard rumors of fuel shortages, cash restrictions, power cutoffs, and harsh police roadblocks.
 However, this is Africa, and we decided that crossing into Zimbabwe was right on our route and could not be missed.

 What a good choice we made!
 Zimbabwe is one of the most interesting countries in Africa.
-Despite having one of the highest unemployment rates in the world Zimbabwe remains safe and with friendly people.
-A safari here feels different and unique, places like Mana Pools, or Hwange truly are amazing and have I mentioned Victoria Falls?
+Despite having one of the highest unemployment rates in the world, Zimbabwe remains safe and with friendly people.
+A safari here feels different and unique.
+Places like Mana Pools, or Hwange truly are amazing, and have I mentioned Victoria Falls?

 It was after we were the only campers for days in Kasanka National Park that I knew I loved this country.
 Zambia feels rural, and exploring here is like navigating “true Africa.”
 The open spaces here transport you to another time.

-Besides the fact that Malawi is one of the smallest countries in Africa, and directly on our overland route through Africa, Malawi was a country I knew little about.
+Besides the fact that Malawi is one of the smallest countries in Africa and directly on our overland route through Africa, Malawi was a country I knew little about.
 I’ve met people that had traveled to Tanzania, South Africa, Namibia, and all the other “popular” African nations – but never had I met anyone that had been to Malawi.

 Lesotho is an African country that many seem to give a skip, but we found ourselves wishing for more time here.
 The country is staggeringly gorgeous and a remote destination.
 Here you won’t find tour buses of people, large hotels, lodges, or really much of any infrastructure.
-However, the infrastructure in the capital is improving and the lack of the other is all the more appealing.
+However, the infrastructure in the capital is improving, and the lack of the other is all the more appealing.

 Here it is just the visitor and the unspoiled Basotho culture.
 The Basotho are the predominant culture of Lesotho and were driven up into their remote mountain hamlet by the Zulu.
 Here, they brave the harsh winters and mountain conditions.
-Lesotho is a fierce country, but fiercely beautiful and immensely rewarding.
+Lesotho is a fierce country but fiercely beautiful and immensely rewarding.

 Did you know you can ski in Africa?
 That’s right!
 The Afriski resort in Lesotho is one of the few places you can take a lift up and ski down some powder in Africa.
-It’s very well run resort with a full bar, restaurant, shop, snow tubing, and ski school that will make you feel like you’re in Switzerland.
+It’s very well-run resort with a full bar, restaurant, shop, snow tubing, and ski school that will make you feel like you’re in Switzerland.